Calculate Your Hand Injury Compensation Amount

 You Suffered A Hand Injury As A Result

 The final element that must be demonstrated is that your hand injury was caused by the responsible party’s breach of duty.
-This shows a direct link between their negligent actions or inactions, and your injuries.
-With this said, you could have grounds to recover compensation for any injuries sustained, as well as the psychological damage caused.
+This shows a direct link between their negligent actions or inactions and the physical trauma, such as a fracture, tendon damage, or a hand crush injury.
+You can also claim for related cosmetic scarring or nerve damage, as well as any additional injuries or psychological damage experienced due to the breach.

 In order to determine whether you’d be eligible to make a hand injury claim, we must discuss what duty of care is owed to you in certain situations: